White man hands to head at desk with notebook, crumbled paper, pencils, books

 Related: Essential Grad School Search and Application Timeline

-The most important things to remember when writing your grad school personal statement are to be authentic and to not treat it like just another essay.
+The most important things to remember when writing your grad school personal statement are to be authentic and not to treat it like just another essay.
 With care and intention, you’ll be able to write a great statement that will impress admission representatives and get you into the graduate program of your dreams.
 Good luck!

 Like what you’re reading?